 Students are responsible for adhering to these Rights and Responsibilities (Code of Conduct) as the foundation of their relationship with peers, faculty, staff, and the UCW community in general.
-As well as demanding adherence to the overall requirements of the laws of British Columbia and Canada, students are
+As well as demanding adherence to the overall requirements of the laws of British Columbia and Canada, students are accountable for, but not limited to:

-- The exercise of self-discipline, accountability and judgment in daily interpersonal relationships as well as academic activities; - Acceptance of personal responsibility for continued academic and professional competency and learning; - Acceptance that one's professional abilities, personal integrity, and treatment of others as measures of mature, civil conduct reflect on UCW itself; and - Personal accountability for any conduct not in keeping with reasonable university standards.
+- The exercise of self-discipline, accountability and judgment in daily interpersonal relationships as well as academic activities; - Acceptance of personal responsibility for continued academic and • professional competency and learning; - Acceptance that one's professional abilities, personal integrity, and • treatment of others as measures of mature, civil conduct reflect on UCW itself; and

+• Personal accountability for any conduct not in keeping with reasonable university standards.